 In some cases, the correlation between outages and prices is not immediately apparent.
 Therefore, we present statistics in Figure 18 to help clarify the relationship.
 The figure shows the average ratio of capacity in outage to total capacity (i.e., the average outage rate), the wholesale power index price and the Duke short-term sales price.
 This figure reveals patterns similar to Figure 17.
 The average planned outage rate started very low and increased to almost fifteen percent in the last days of the quarter.
 This pattern is consistent with the expected seasonal pattern of planned outages.
-The average unplanned outage rate during the fourth quarter was less than one percent.
-Relative to the Duke sales prices, this analysis does not reveal any additional concerns.
+The average unplanned outage rate during the first quarter was less than one percent.

-Figure 18: Outage Rate October 2017 - December 2017
+Figure 18: Outage Rate January 2018 - March 2018